 Well, I guess we haven’t actually sold our house by owner yet.
 That’ll happen at closing in mid December (fingers crossed).
 But here’s how we got an offer.

 We’re hardly real estate experts, so this post is just a roundup of things that happened to work for us.
 Here’s hoping they help anyone else attempting to DIY their house sale too.
 The cool thing is that the people buying our house aren’t blog readers (they’d never heard about us or YHL- but we disclosed the blog to them to ensure that they were cool with images of the house with our furniture remaining on the site).
 Anyway, we thought it would encourage other FSBO peeps to know that you don’t need a blog to sell your house.
 But it was interesting for us to learn that our blog had nothing to do with attracting the people who are buying our house.
-Anyway, enough jibber jabber, on with the show:
+Anyway, here are our tips:

 Tip #1: Pick the right asking price.
 This is paramount.
 And we didn’t do this at first.
 We priced the house too high and we only had two showings in the first two weeks.
 Then we finally got real with ourselves, dropped things by about 25K, and priced our house to sell in this less-than-ideal market based on what similar homes in our area were going for.
 Wouldn’t you know we had fourteen showings within two weeks of the price drop – and an offer within two days of it.
 Really can’t stress this step enough.